Boston Center for Blind Children

 Our History

-In 1901 Isabel Greeley, a kindergarten teacher for the Perkins School, saw the value of early training for blind children.
-In order to begin work with visually handicapped children in the pre-school and earlier years, she established the Boston Nursery for Blind Babies.
-By 1909, the need for services had increased to such an extent that interested individuals and families purchased property on the Jamaica Way for a new facility to house blind children.
-In 1910 the Nursery opened with a residence capability of 25.
+In 1901, Isabel Greeley, a kindergarten teacher for the Perkins School for the Blind, saw the value of early training for blind children.
+In order to begin work with visually handicapped children who were preschool age or younger, she established the Boston Nursery for Blind Babies.
+By 1909, the need for services had increased to such an extent that interested individuals and families purchased property on the Jamaica Way for a new boarding school for blind children.
+In 1910 the Nursery opened with a capacity for 25 residents.